top of page

 Then you are sure to love my two new books "In and Around Jerusalem for Everyone - The Best Walks, Hikes and Outdoor Pools" and "The Struggle for Utopia - A History of Jewish, Christian and Islamic Messianism".
 Both books are available on Amazon and in Jerusalem bookstores.
 Click on each of the titles for information, reviews and purchase information.

-When the empires of Egypt in the south and the northern empires of Syria and Mesopotamia wished to pay each other a call, either as friends or enemies, they would have had to pass through what is now Israel.
-The road they used is called the Via Maris (the Way of the Sea).
-This route passed from Egypt along the coastal plain and then turned northeast into the Jezreel Valley.
-To reach the Jezreel valley, one needed to cross the Carmel Mountain Range through Wadi Ara.
+When the Egyptian empire in the south and the northern empires of Syria and Mesopotamia wished to pay each other a call, either as friends or enemies, they had to pass through what is now Israel.
+The road they would have used was called the Via Maris (the Way of the Sea).
+This route went from Egypt along the coastal plain and then turned northeast into the Jezreel Valley.
+To reach the Jezreel valley, it was necessary to cross the Carmel Mountain Range through Wadi Ara.
 Megiddo is located by the outlet of Wadi Ara into the Jezreel Valley.
-At this crossroads there was also a road that went north to Phoenicia.
-Megiddo’s strategic location can be appreciated from the Southern Observation Point (#12), which overlooks the outlet of Wadi Ara into the Jezreel Valley.
+This site was also a crossroads for a road that went north to Phoenicia.
+The strategic location of Megiddo can be appreciated from Megiddo’s Southern Observation Point (#12), which overlooks the outlet of Wadi Ara into the Jezreel Valley.

 Megiddo’s strategic location almost guaranteed that it would be site of major battles.
-Hence, King Josiah of the Kingdom of Judah was killed here when he confronted Pharoah Necho king of Egypt who was on his way to Mesopotamia (2 Kings 23).
+King Josiah of the Kingdom of Judah was killed here when he confronted Pharoah Necho king of Egypt on his way to Mesopotamia (2 Kings 23).

 Canaanite gate.jpeg